Notifications

 - Per-app filtering is delegated to the OS.
 System Notification Access already exposes an "Apps" picker per listener — if the user unchecks an app there,

 onNotificationPostedis never fired for that package.
 We don't duplicate that UI in Kai; the in-app toggle is just a master switch for the whole feature. - Visible notifications only.
-Ongoing/foreground-service notifications (media controls, downloads, navigation) are filtered out — they are sticky UI affordances, not events.
+Ongoing and foreground-service notifications (media controls, downloads, navigation) are filtered out via

-- No reply, no dismiss, no action invocation in v1.
+FLAG_ONGOING_EVENTandFLAG_FOREGROUND_SERVICE— they are sticky UI affordances, not events.
+Posts with a blank title and blank text are also dropped at capture. - No reply, no dismiss, no action invocation in v1.
 The listener is read-only.

 Opt-in flow